The 12 Best Stocks to Buy for 2023

-When seeking out the best stocks to buy in 2023, investors will need to be brave and patient in regard to timing, as well as agile as the stock market transitions from bear market to bull market.
-Go ahead and add resolute to the character traits you'll need this year, because many market strategists say you can't get from one market to the other without going through a recession first.
+When seeking out the best stocks to buy now, investors will need to be brave and patient in regard to timing, as well as agile in a stock market that recently transitioned from bear market to bull market.

 For stocks, the turn from tighter monetary policy to easing will be a compelling all-clear signal – as will rock bottom valuations in prices.
-"History tells us that markets don't find a bottom until investors can see Federal Reserve rate cuts or a trough in economic activity on the horizon, or when valuations are so low that they price in a bear-case scenario," says Mark Haefele, chief investment officer at UBS Global Wealth Management (opens in new tab).
+"History tells us that markets don't find a bottom until investors can see Federal Reserve rate cuts or a trough in economic activity on the horizon, or when valuations are so low that they price in a bear-case scenario," says Mark Haefele, chief investment officer at UBS Global Wealth Management.
 "Today, none of those conditions are in place."
-The most recent inflation news was encouraging.
-But stock investors have gotten their hopes up more than once that the Fed would signal a pause in hiking rates or, even better, telegraph cuts – only for rallies to fade when it becomes clear that the Fed remains hawkish.

-Given the uncertain, sometimes roiling backdrop for stocks, where should investors look when seeking out the best stocks to buy for 2023?
+Given the uncertain, sometimes roiling backdrop for stocks, where should investors look when seeking out the best stocks to buy now?
 A popular piece of advice among Wall Street strategists now is to resist the bargain-basement appeal of the most beaten-up stocks and focus instead on high-quality shares.
-"Investors should avoid volatile names and be cautious on both deep-value and unprofitable growth companies," says Koesterich.
+"Investors should avoid volatile names and be cautious on both deep-value and unprofitable growth companies," Koesterich says.
 "Instead, emphasize quality with a focus on earnings consistency and good profitability."

-So, with all of this in mind, here are 12 of the best stocks to buy in 2023.
+So, with all of this in mind, here are 12 of the best stocks to buy now.
+To compile the list, we looked for high-quality companies with solid fundamentals like strong earnings and revenue growth, as well as free cash flow, and many with a value tilt as measured by their forward price-to-earnings (P/E) ratios.
 The names featured here vary by size and industry and are not meant to compose a diversified portfolio.
-But all, for one reason or another, are well positioned to benefit from a transition to a bull market from a bear market in 2023.
+But all, for one reason or another, are well positioned to benefit from the transition to a bull market from a bear market.

 Advanced Micro Devices